Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ## Requests
 Each request performed by Alamofire is encapsulated by particular class, `DataRequest`, `UploadRequest`, and `DownloadRequest`.
-Each of these classes encapsulate functionality unique to each type of request, but `DataRequest` and `DownloadRequest` inherit from a common superclass, `Request` (`UploadRequest` inherits from `DataRequest`).
+Each of these classes encapsulate functionality unique to each type of request, but `DataRequest` and `DownloadRequest` inherit from a common superclass, `Request` (`UploadRequest` inherits from `DataRequest`). `Request` instances are never created directly, but are instead vended from a `Session` instance through one of the various `request` methods.

 ### `Request`
 Although `Request` doesn’t encapsulate any particular type of request, it contains the state and functionality common to all requests Alamofire performs.
 This includes: